dward2/BME547/Assignments/ECG_Analysis/README.md

     - `duration`: time duration of the ECG strip
     - `voltage_extremes`: tuple containing minimum and maximum lead voltages
     - `num_beats`: number of detected beats in the strip
-    - `mean_hr_bpm`: estimated average heart rate over a user-specified number of minutes (can choose a default interval)
+    - `mean_hr_bpm`: estimated average heart rate over the length of the strip
     - `beats`: numpy array of times when a beat occurred
   + Your `metrics` dictionary should be output as a [JSON](https://json.org/) file.
 The json file should have the same name as the ECG data file, but